tori-takashi/fintech-final/README.md

 `$ python3 build_dataset.py`
 `$ cd research_notebook`
 `$ jupyter notebook`

-Default settings is sqlite3 that you don't need any settings.
-You can also choose MySQL with config.ini

 You might be faced with this error at first execution, it's a bug in sqlalchemy so please ignore and run again.